ONE-RANDOM-HUMAN/STRO4K/README.md

 STRO4K 3.0 is available in the `version_3.0` branch.
 It has the same features and limitations as version 2.1.

+STRO4K 4.0 is available in the `version_4.0` branch.
+It has does not support resetting the engine state, but displays full evaluation and depth.

 ## Building
 STRO4K has only been tested to build on Linux systems.
 Building STRO4K requires `nasm`, `xz` and [`sstrip`](https://github.com/aunali1/super-strip).
 A script is provided which attempts to download `sstrip` and build STRO4K.